tlam8/ShadowKey/README.md

 - Amar Sohail

 ## Application Description
 While the application is running, no window or UI will appear to simulate a keylogging attack.
 However, the application will still be seen running in the task manager.
 The application will perform the functions listed above while it is active.
+It will save all the keystrokes, PC information, audio files, and screenshot images will be saved on a newly created folder on your devices desktop.
 To terminate the appliaction, press the escape key.

 ## Installation Instructions
 Click this [link](Documents/Directions.pdf) to view the direstions on how to convert the source code into an .exe file. <br> <br>